Orthotics: Paralysis orthoses

 Paralysis orthoses are used for partial or complete paralysis, as well as complete functional failure of muscles or muscle groups, or incomplete paralysis (paresis).
 They are intended to correct or improve functional limitations or to replace functions that have been lost as a result of the paralysis.
 Functional leg length differences caused by paralysis can be compensated for by using orthosis.

-For the quality and function of a paralysis orthosis, it is important that the orthotic shell is in total-contact with the patient's leg to create an optimal fit, which is why a custom-made orthotic is often preferred.
-As reducing the weight of an orthosis significantly lessens the energy needed to walk with it, the use of light weight and highly resilient materials such as carbon fiber, titanium and aluminum is indispensable for the manufacture of a custom-made orthosis.
+For the quality and function of a paralysis orthosis, it is important that the orthotic shell is in total contact with the patient's leg to create an optimal fit, which is why a custom-made orthotic is often preferred.
+As reducing the weight of an orthosis significantly lessens the energy needed to walk with it, the use of lightweight and highly resilient materials such as carbon fiber, titanium and aluminum is indispensable for the manufacture of a custom-made orthosis.

 The production of a custom-made orthotic also allows the integration of orthotic joints, which means the dynamics of the orthotic can be matched exactly with the pivot points of the patient's anatomical joints.
 As a result, the dynamics of the orthosis take place exactly where dictated by the patient's anatomy.
 Since the dynamics of the orthosis are executed via the orthotic joints, it is possible to manufacture the orthotic shells as stable and torsion-resistant, which is necessary for the quality and function of the orthosis.
 The orthosis thus offers the necessary stability to regain the security that has been lost due to paralysis when standing and walking.

 In addition, an orthosis can be individually configured through the use of orthosis joints.
 In this way, the combination of the orthotic joints and the adjustability of the functional elements can be adjusted to compensate for any existing functional deviations that have resulted from the muscle weakness.
 The goal of a high-quality orthotic fitting is to adjust the functional elements so precisely that the orthosis provides the necessary support while restricting the dynamics of the lower extremities as little as possible to preserve the remaining functionality of the muscles.